Israel strikes and seals off Gaza after incursion by Hamas, which vows to execute hostages

 The U.N. said more than 123,000 people have fled their homes in Gaza – many after Israeli warnings of imminent bombardment.
 The U.N. agency for Palestinian refugees, UNRWA, said a school sheltering more than 225 people took a direct hit.
 It did not say where the fire came from.

-Hundreds of Hamas militants were buried under rubble of buildings destroyed by Israel in the past 48 hours, Israeli Rear Adm.
-Daniel Hagari told reporters.
-His claims of the numbers – and his characterization of the dead as Hamas – could not be confirmed.
+Hundreds of Hamas militants were buried under rubble of buildings destroyed by Israel in the past 48 hours, according to Israeli Rear Adm.
+Daniel Hagari.
+His claims could not be confirmed.

+New exchanges on Israel’s northern border Monday raised worries that the war could spread to a new front.

 After breaking through Israeli barriers with explosives at daybreak Saturday, an estimated 1,000 Hamas gunmen rampaged for hours, gunning down civilians and snatching people in towns, along highways and at a techno music festival attended by thousands in the desert.
 Palestinian militants have also launched around 4,400 rockets at Israel, according to the military.